docs

 Why do some ERAs show a net payment of zero?

 A zero-dollar ERA (BPR02 = 0) means the payer sent a remittance with no net payment transfer.
-The most common cause is a fully denied batch — every CLP line in the file carried a denial code and no payment, so no money was transferred.
-Zero-dollar ERAs still carry adjustment codes, patient responsibility amounts, and CARC codes for every denied claim, and they still need to be worked.
-A billing system that skips zero-dollar ERAs will leave every denied claim in that batch unworked and untracked.
-Another cause of a zero-dollar ERA is a recoupment that exactly offsets a new payment — the PLB WO amount equals the CLP total, netting to zero.
+The most common cause is a fully denied batch: every CLP line carried a denial code and no payment, so no money moved.
+These files still carry adjustment codes, patient responsibility amounts, and CARC codes for every denied claim, and they still need to be worked.
+A billing system that skips them leaves every denied claim in that batch unworked and untracked.
+The other cause is a recoupment that exactly offsets a new payment, where the PLB WO amount equals the CLP total and nets to zero.

 What is a recoupment and how does it appear in an 835?

 A recoupment is a payer-initiated recovery of a prior overpayment.
 In the 835, recoupments appear in PLB segments near the end of the transaction, using the WO (Overpayment Recovery) reason code for completed recoupments or FB (Forward Balance) for partial recoveries carried across multiple remittance cycles.
 The PLB segment should carry a reference number linking the recoupment to the original claim or payment, but Claim.MD notes that not all payers include sufficient information for providers to identify the original claim without calling the payer.
-A recoupment does not appear in any CLP loop — it is purely a provider-level adjustment, which means systems that only parse CLP records will miss it entirely.
+A recoupment never appears in a CLP loop; it is purely a provider-level adjustment, so systems that parse only CLP records miss it entirely.
 See the section on PLB segments above for the full list of codes and their meanings.

 How should write-off tolerances be set for auto-posting?